Highway 98 North

 caterpillar.
 One frangipani caterpillar can devour three good size leaves a day

 before it turns into a Tetrio Sphinx moth (Pseudosphinx

-If you need additional information on Frangipani, take a look at the news article page on our internet site, http://okeechobee.ifas.ufl.edu or email us at email@example.com.
+If you need additional information on Frangipani, take a look at our internet site, http://okeechobee.ifas.ufl.edu or email me at firstname.lastname@example.org.
 You can visit with our Okeechobee County Extension office for more information or call us at 863-763-6469 or stop by our office at 458 Hwy 98 North in Okeechobee.